A New College House on Hill Field

 The building that we call home sweeps in a reverse J-shape from the corner of 33rd and Chestnut Streets in the northeast, around a gently sloping grassy space that culminates in a lifted lawn overlooking a courtyard, to finish in the middle of Hill Field.
 A south-facing entrance and glass-encased Dining Pavilion greet both commuters on their way to or from 30th Street Station and our neighbors in Hill College House, which sits just on the other side of Woodland Walk.
 The building was designed by Bohlin Cywinski Jackson, and constructed by INTECH Construction.

-The official ground-breaking for New College House occurred on Friday, November 8, 2014, attended by Penn Trustee Chair David L. Cohen, President Amy Gutmann, representatives of the Lauder Foundation and other major donors, and many members of Penn’s community.
+The official ground-breaking for then-named New College House occurred on Friday, November 8, 2014, attended by Penn Trustee Chair David L. Cohen, President Amy Gutmann, representatives of the Lauder Foundation and other major donors, and many members of Penn’s community.
 But this triangular sliver of ground has been involved in the university’s history since the 1870s, when Penn first relocated to West Philadelphia.
 At that time, it housed a series of rowhouses, but in the early 1890s Philadelphia city developer Adolph Segal placed an eight-storey apartment building designed by William H. Free on the entire block.
 Soon afterwards, this building (initially called the Bartram Apartment House) was transformed into a luxurious longstay hotel, named the Bartram Hotel.

 The building underwent a series of major renovations in the 1920s and 1930s, and by the 1940s had become part of the Milner Hotel chain.
 In the late 1950s, it was torn down, as part of preparations for the construction of a collection of buildings including a women’s Residence Hall on the block of land bordered to the south and north by Walnut and Chestnut Streets, and to the east and west by 33rd and 34th Streets.
 The women’s Residence Hall, now called Hill College House, was designed by Saarinen & Associates and completed in 1965.
 Plans for another Residence Hall, to be located on the site where our building now sits, were drawn up by Ken Roche (who carried on Eero Saarinen’s firm after his death in 1961), but this project was never brought to completion.